meltyourface/blank/posts/Propitiation-of-the-dead/Ritual-of-Scorpio-Vermilion-Ancestral-Necromantic-Propitiation/index.md

 ## The Ceremony of the Scorpio Vermilion

-Objective: To pay homage and propitiate the spirit of a powerful sorcerer from an ancient bloodline of necromancers, the Scorpio Vermilion.
+**Objective**: To pay homage and propitiate the spirit of a powerful sorcerer from an ancient bloodline of necromancers, the Scorpio Vermilion.

 ### Part 1: Preparation
 1. Choose a secluded location with a rich connection to the Earth, such as a cave, an ancient burial site, or ancestral grounds of the Scorpio Vermilion bloodline.